 -

-Mixing and Equilibrium Time: Thorough mixing of the solutions is necessary to ensure that the reaction reaches equilibrium quickly.
+Mixing and Equilibrium Time: Thorough mixing of the solutions is necessary to see to it that the reaction reaches equilibrium quickly.
 Allowing sufficient time for the reaction to reach equilibrium before taking absorbance readings is equally important.
 Insufficient mixing or waiting time can lead to inaccurate concentration measurements and K values.
-A good practice is to take readings at regular intervals and confirm that the absorbance remains constant over time, indicating that equilibrium has been reached.
+A good practice is to take readings at regular intervals and confirm that the absorbance remains constant over time, indicating that equilibrium has been reached It's one of those things that adds up..

 -